Table of Contents

 Why do type 1 errors occur?

-Errors can easily happen when statistics are misunderstood or incorrectly applied.
+Errors can easily happen when statistics are misunderstood or incorrectly applied during A/B testing and product experimentation.

 In statistics, the notion of a statistical error is an integral part of testing any hypothesis.